Hearty Brown Rice Lentil Soup

 • Be sure to rinse the lentils and brown rice.
 Rinsing the rice ensures that you get any excess starch from the rice.
 Pick through the lentils and check for small rocks before rinsing.

-• Be sure to simmer with the lid on top or the water will evaporate too much when cooking, and the soup will turn into a thick stew.
+• Be sure to simmer with the lid on or the water will evaporate too much when cooking, and the soup will turn into a thick stew.
 If this happens, just add more water or broth.
 Taste again for seasoning if you have to add more water.

 • The lentils and rice absorb liquid as they sit in the fridge, so you will need to add water to the soup before reheating.